 What attorneys do

-Lawyers or attorneys are individuals that have been trained in the Nigerian laws and they act as representatives for their clients during lawsuits.
+Lawyers or attorneys like those from the Barber Law Firm are individuals that have been trained in the Nigerian laws and they act as representatives for their clients during lawsuits.
 The attorney is bound to act within the ambit of the law to provide all possible services to his/her client, no matter the severity of the case brought against him or the type of case he is filing against someone else.

 The client should see the attorney as a confidant and the attorney is bound by professional ethics to keep everything the client reveals to him/her as secret.
 Everyone ever charged with any crime has right to an attorney, according to the Nigerian law.
 The effort of the Nigerian courts to proffer solution to various legal issues in the country is however effecting certain evolutions and changes in the Nigerian legal system.